 Regularly monitoring the progress of key initiatives

-Taking accountability means owning up to things that could have gone better and working to solve them with your team.
+Taking accountability means owning up to things that could have gone better and working on problem solving with your team.
 Remember, we’re all in this together and a growth mindset can help you and your team learn from mistakes.Read: What is a crisis management plan?
 (6 steps to create one)

 The most successful leaders are the ones who are passionate about what they do.
 To put it simply, an executive role doesn’t make you a leader.
 Your knowledge, passion, and teamwork are what make you a leader.

-True leaders are the ones who motivate you to do better—even in the face of big challenges.
-Leaders are the ones who pave the way for you to do great work.
+True leaders are the ones who motivate you to do better—even in the face of big challenges—pave the way for you to do great work.

 It’s this passion that sets a leader apart from an executive.
 Without it, it’s hard to be the best leader you can be.
 Leaders who are passionate about their work are likely to answer "yes" to the following questions: